G-Research/astral/README.md

   127.0.0.1	oidc_provider
 ```

-Finally, if you run "rails test" a second time, it will recreate the
+Finally, if you restart the docker vault container, it will recreate
-provider settings, so you will need to clear the browser's
+the provider settings, so you will need to clear the browser's
 "oidc_provider" cookie.
 Otherwise you will see this error:

 ```